Double BFV quantisation of 3d Gravity: BF to EH reduction: Classical picture

-On the other hand \eqref{e:ConstraintBF_antisym} can be viewed as fixing the antisymmetric part of $A_{\mu}^{0i} B_{\nu}^j \eta_{ij}$.
+The coisotropic reduction with respect to it is carried out in Appendix \ref{a:coisotropic_BFtoEH}.
+We can view this last constraint as fixing the antisymmetric part of $A_{\mu}^{0i} B_{\nu}^j \eta_{ij}$.
 Hence the only components of $A$ that are left free are the ones contained in the symmetric combination

 which will play the role of the momentum in the EH formulation.